-- 55% of questionnaire respondents felt that there should be a limit on holiday lets/second homes in the village.
-28% were against a limit and 17% had no opinion, so a policy is required to reflect the, albeit small, majority view. - There was a strong feeling from questionnaire respondents that 'a balance of residents versus holiday homes needs to be maintained', even from second homeowners (23% of second home respondents felt there should be a limit on holiday lets/second homes).
+- At early-January 2023 there were around 60 properties advertised as holiday lets, representing around 17% of the total housing stock. - 55% of questionnaire respondents felt that there should be a limit on holiday lets/ second homes in the village.
+28% were against a limit and 17% had no opinion, illustrating significant local concerns. - There was a strong feeling from questionnaire respondents that 'a balance of residents versus holiday homes needs to be maintained', even from second homeowners (23% of second home respondents felt there should be a limit on holiday lets/second homes).
 The worry is that the community cannot thrive if the number of permanent residents become too low as the following questionnaire response illustrates: